filipovw/ai-snake/README.md

 ## Background

 Which problems does your idea solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?
-My idea is going to try to solve winning Tetris and perfecting playing Tetris.
+My idea is going to try to solve winning Snake and perfecting playing Snake.
 This problem is not common, but the end result will be interesting.
 My motivation: I like videogames and I would like to try out this small simple project as a starter.

 ## How is it used?